EleutherAI/pythia/README.md

 model.generate(**inputs)
 ```

-All models were trained for the equivalent of 143000 steps at a batch size of 2,097,152 (2M) tokens.
+All models were trained for the equivalent of 143000 steps at a batch size of 2,097,152 tokens.
 Revision/branch `step143000` (e.g. [https://huggingface.co/EleutherAI/pythia-19m-deduped/tree/step143000](https://huggingface.co/EleutherAI/pythia-19m-deduped/tree/step143000)) corresponds exactly to the model checkpoint on the `main` branch of each model.

 We additionally have all model checkpoints in the format accepted by the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox), but do not serve them at scale due to size of optimizer states and anticipated lower demand.
-If you would like to perform analysis using the models within the GPT-NeoX codebase, or would like the optimizer states, please email us at contact@eleuther.ai to arrange access.
+If you would like to perform analysis using the models within the GPT-NeoX codebase, or would like the optimizer states, please email us at stella@eleuther.ai to arrange access.

 ## Experiments